scbabacus/json-server/README.md

 - `errorResponse` - respond with HTTP status code
 - `redirect` - respond with 301 status code with redirect URL
 - `textResponse` - response with the given text
+- `proxy` - forward the request to the specified URL and respond with the response from such URL

 > Note: The response types are mutual exclusive.
 They cannot be used together in a single API method.